Reverse Osmosis Filters: How RO it Works

 If you’re wondering what happens to the saline water left behind the membrane, it’s filtered off into a reject stream which rejoins the water supply or is drained off.
 That’s because a reverse osmosis system will use a cross-filtration system, meaning it siphons off the contaminated water.

-Why Do I Need a Reverse Osmosis System?
+Why Do I Need a Reverse Osmosis Water Filter System?

 They Remove Almost Everything But Water